 - An online game that allows players to purchase virtual property

 The interactions between the user, your app, and the App Store during the In-App Purchase process take place in three stages.
 Look at the scheme below.

 READ ALSO: HOW TO OUTSOURCE iPhone APP DEVELOPMENT

 In-App Billing API for Android

-You can use the service to sell a wide range of digital content from inside your applications, including downloadable content such as media files or photos, virtual content such as game levels or options, premium services and features, and more.
-In-app Billing allows to sell products as:
+You can use the service to sell a wide range of digital content from inside your applications, including downloadable content such as media files or photos, virtual content such as game levels or options, premium services, and features, and more.
+In-app Billing allows selling products as:

 - Standard in-app products (one-time billing)

 Developers can create promo codes for a new version of In-App Billing to allow users redeem them for content or features.